 For both reasons, we will make extensive use of Sage.
 Since Sage is open source software, it is available freely in many places.
-We will be relying this semester on hosted versions at SageMathCloud, cloud.sagemath.com.
-You already have a course project associated to your UPS email address and by the "last day to drop" you will need to pay \$9 for the entire semester so you can move your course project to a members-only server.
+We will be relying this semester on hosted versions at CoCalc, cocalc.com.
+You already have a course project associated to your UPS email address and by the "last day to drop" you will need to pay \$14 for the entire semester so you can move your course project to a members-only server.